01 Getting Started

 You can populate a picklist using Salesforce records.

-1. Make sure that you have selected the drop-down element and that the Dynamic Values radio button is selected.
+1. Make sure you have selected the dropdown element and the Dynamic Values radio button is selected.

 2. Don’t click the Sync from Salesforce button.